netsoft-ruidias/ha-custom-component-precoscombustiveis/README.md

 Manual configuration through configuration.yaml is not recomended, please use the interface configuration as described above

 ## Sample
-We can use a standard "entities" card to display the data
+We can use a standard "entities" card to display the data in the UI:

 ```yaml
 type: entities